Cultural Competency for working effectively with Aboriginal Families and Aboriginal Colleagues

-This one day face to face workshop will help you navigate the levels of cultural competency.
-The workshop has been designed to strengthen individuals, organisations, and the services they offer.
-You will explore the key themes and capabilities of cultural competency and understand how culturally appropriate strategies, policies and procedures can be embedded in our organisational culture.
+This one-day face-to-face workshop will help you navigate the levels of cultural competency.
+It has been designed to equip you with strategies and strengthen your practice skills to build effective working relationships with Aboriginal clients and colleagues.
+You will explore the key themes and capabilities of cultural competency and understand how culturally appropriate policies and procedures can be embedded in your organisational culture.

-- Increased understanding of the difference between being culturally aware, culturally competent and culturally safe;
+- Understand the difference between being culturally aware, culturally competent and culturally safe;

-- Increased knowledge of the intersection of cultural safety and trauma informed practice when it comes to providing culturally safe services, and
+- Apply knowledge of the intersection of cultural safety and trauma informed practice when it comes to providing culturally safe services, and

 - Demonstrate increased confidence, skills, and capacity to be proactive in using work practices that reflect cultural competency.

 Who should attend this workshop?